-TypeError Can only calculate overlap between a bra and ket quantum objects.
+TypeError Can only calculate overlap between a bra, ket and density matrix quantum objects.

 Since QuTiP mainly deals with ket vectors, the most efficient inner product call is the ket-ket version that computes the product <selflother> with both vectors expressed as kets.